bkesterbyld/maroon-potato/src/pages/index.md

       - subtitle: ''
         content: >
-          Above unifies data models, storage and data processing logic into a single service and API—all setup in minutes with no code tools.
-Build something on tap of disparate data sources and securely collaborate with vendors, partners and customers anywhere.
+          Above unifies data models, storage and data processing logic into a single service—all setup in minutes with no code tools.
+Create new real time analytics, workflows, dashboards and apps with little to no technical resources.
         actions: []
         image: images/jamstack-backend-2.png
         media_position: right